SEARCHING FOR TRACES - THE BERLIN MEMORIAL PLAQUE

 when your lines swim into each other, -

-especially at night when your windows are glowing
+especially at night, when your windows glow

 and humanity makes your rock come alive.

-A game lies in its boxes;
+a game lies in its boxes;

-a turbulent hustle and bustle rests tamed,
+A boisterous hustle and bustle rests tamed,